 He’s also the author of an upcoming book called HYPERGROWTH.
 In HYPERGROWTH, David will share his modern approach for building products and structuring teams that make customer communication a central priority.
 HYPERGROWTH tells the story of how Cancel’s customer-driven approach started out as a test with a product team (Performable), transformed an entire organization (HubSpot), and sparked a new movement (Drift).

 Thanks for the question!
 This is a complicated one.
 A perfect way to set it off.

-I think the term “burnout” is over used.
-Usually code for “not learning” or “not excited” which are totally different things which have different solutions.
+I think the term “burnout” is overused.
+Usually, code for “not learning” or “not excited” are totally different things that have different solutions.

 The key is to focus on constant progress in life (the key for me).
 Focus your time on continuous learning and balance at a “macro” level.
 Too much time focused on balance at the “micro” level leads to misery IMHO.